Arena AufSchalke: UEFA Euro 2024

+The following matches were played at the stadium:

 Inspiration of other stadiums

-Highly acclaimed, the Veltins-Arena served as a model for State Farm Stadium.
-This stadium shares features with its German counterpart such as a retractable roof and a slide-out pitch.
-Veltins-Arena has also been a source of inspiration for Friends Arena.
+The Veltins-Arena served as a model for State Farm Stadium, which shares features with its German counterpart, such as a retractable roof and slide-out pitch.
+Veltins-Arena has been a source of inspiration for Friends Arena.
 The arena also has ties to Lucas Oil Stadium.
 In that stadium, the retractable-roof also opens lengthwise from the center to the touchlines.